revgizmo/zoomstudentengagement_cursor/CURSOR_BACKGROUND_AGENT_SETUP.md

 Cursor background agents have different user namespace handling than manual Docker builds, which can cause "chown: invalid user" errors and other Docker integration issues.

 ### **The Solution**
-Use numeric IDs instead of user names for all Docker operations to ensure compatibility across different build contexts.
+Use build arguments to match host user UID/GID and configure the environment properly through `.cursor/environment.json`.

 ### **Key Insight**
-Background agents run in isolated environments with restricted user namespace access, requiring specific Docker configuration approaches.
+Background agents run in isolated environments with restricted user namespace access, requiring specific Docker configuration approaches with proper UID/GID matching.

 ## 🔍 **Background Agent Environment**